MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-federatedauthentication.md

 <!-- EnableWebSignInForPrimaryUser-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
 > [!NOTE]
-> Web Sign-in is only supported on Azure AD Joined PCs.
+> Web Sign-in is only supported on Microsoft Entra joined PCs.
 <!-- EnableWebSignInForPrimaryUser-Editable-End -->

 <!-- EnableWebSignInForPrimaryUser-DFProperties-Begin -->